edelweiss611428/R6BinSeg/README.md

 - Modern C++ cost objects (via Rcpp/RcppArmadillo)
 - A high-level R6 interface for segmentation workflows
-- A single abstract cost interface shared by both C++ and R`defined costs
+- A single abstract cost interface shared by both C++ and R-defined costs

 The package is intended solely for educational and presentation purposes.
 It prioritises clarity of design over performance, completeness, or API